lukasver/Mahjong-Stars/documentation/docs-consolidated.md

 - **AI Training**: Create and train AI avatars that learn your playing style
 - **24/7 Gameplay**: Your AI continues playing and earning while you're away
-- **Web3 Integration**: NFT marketplace, crypto wallet integration, and $MJS token utility
+- **Web3 Integration**: NFT marketplace, crypto wallet integration, and $TILE token utility
 - **Social Features**: Advanced community features and friend systems
 - **Proven Expertise**: Built by a team with 10+ years of mahjong gaming experience